IceCreamYou/Timeago/README.txt

  - An option to turn node created times into timeago dates
  - An option to turn comment created/changed times into timeago dates
  - Tokens for node created time and comment created/changed times
- - An option to use the new HTML5 "time" element (otherwise uses abbr)
+ - An option to use the new HTML5 "time" element, abbr, or span
  - An API to turn any UNIX timestamp into a timeago date